 6. Don't Include Staff Unless it Makes Sense

-Unless your head chef is Gordon or Jamie of international fame, it is not a good idea to prominently feature them in your restaurant photography.
+Unless your head chef is a household name, it is not a good idea to prominently feature them in your restaurant photography.

 There are exceptions to this rule though including in hotel or franchised operations where the staff are all similarly dressed, or your staff normally wear uniforms.